 African swine fever (ASF) is a contagious viral disease of domestic and wild pigs.
-It has established itself in Asia and parts of Europe and continues to spread.
-ASF has no vaccine and kills about 80 per cent of the pigs it infects.
+Since 2007, the disease has spread throughout the world.
+Affected countries in our region include Indonesia, Timor-Leste and Papua New Guinea.
+There is no registered vaccine for ASF and the disease kills about 80% of the pigs it infects.

 ASF has never occurred in Australia.
-Its changing distribution means it’s a significant biosecurity threat to our country.
-An outbreak would be devastating for our pig production and health.
-It would also damage our trade and the economy.
+However, its changing distribution means it is a significant biosecurity threat to our country.
+An outbreak would be devastating for our pig industry and also damage our trade and the economy.

-The latest information on the global ASF situation can be accessed via the World Organisation for Animal Health’s website.
+The latest information on the global ASF situation can be accessed via the World Organisation for Animal Health (WOAH).

 What we’re doing